 You know that people do talk.
 On social media, on job boards, and on review sites.
-Unfortunately, if someone gets a bad experience from your application process, it will be the first thing for them to let everyone they can think of know about it.
-This means they are going to post it on Facebook and Twitter and they are going to leave contemptuous reviews on Glassdoor.
+Unfortunately, if someone gets a bad experience from your application process.
+It will be the first thing for them to let everyone they can think of know about it.
+This means they are going to post it on Facebook and Twitter.
+Moreover, they are can leave contemptuous reviews on sites like Glassdoor.

 This ought to affect your recruitment marketing in two major ways.
 First, modify your process to eradicate the pain points that instigated this person’s experience.
 Whether it was the lengthiness or complication of the online application form, make it short and simple.
-Whether they got lost in the applicant tracking system black hole and just never heard back from anyone, discover the process gap that they fell through and plug it.
+Whether they got lost in the applicant tracking system black hole and just never heard back from anyone.
+You have to discover the process gap that they fell through and plug it.
 Secondly, give responses to their comments, tweets, and reviews.
-Don’t forget to remain in brand voice, but also don’t forget that sympathy rules the day when it comes to calming the upset and working to make sure that this doesn’t continue to have bad feelings toward your company.
+Don’t forget to remain in brand voice.
+But also don’t forget that sympathy rules the day when it comes to calming the upset.
+Therefore, work to make sure that the bad feelings don’t continue toward your company.

 Recruitment Marketing is a Long Game

-You already have got the idea that you are in it for the long haul, since recruitment marketing can generate incredible results and help drive your company’s recruiting efforts well into the future.
-But those outcomes don’t take place as if by magic overnight, The candidates who are sourced by recruitment marketing or referrals are possibly more happy with their jobs and may possibly stay around for a long time.
+You already have got the idea that you are in it for the long haul.
+Since recruitment marketing can help generate incredible results and help drive your company’s recruiting efforts well into the future.
+But those outcomes don’t take place as if by magic overnight.
+The candidates who are sourced by recruitment marketing or referrals are possibly happier with their jobs.
+Further, these candidates have a higher retention rate.
 The fact is 47% of candidates stay longer than 3 years.

-Understanding this must help you modify your content, better targeting those quality applicants you want to engage and who will stay around, and doing this will also affect the experience of your candidates as they become your applicants.
+Understanding this must help you modify your content and better targeting those quality applicants that you want to engage.
+By doing this, it will also affect the experience of your candidates as they become your applicants.
 It’s the theme and writing you provide and design for this long game that offers the first, and every so often second and third, of those all significant contexts that shade people’s opinions of your recruiting department and by adding your company from the very start of their journey with you.

-And this is the actual bottom line here, the candidate experience impacts your recruitment marketing by advising the decisions you make going onward.
+The candidate experience impacts your recruitment marketing by advising the decisions you make going onward.
 You cannot always undo past mistakes or mend the damages done when you have a poor experience.
-On the other hand, what you can do is utilize your recruitment marketing and social presence to reach out to those people with sympathy, then make amendments and modifications in your procedures to sidestep the mistakes with prospective candidates.
+On the other hand, what you can do is utilize your recruitment marketing and social presence.
+This will help you to reach out to those people with sympathy.
+Then make amendments and modifications in your procedures to sidestep the mistakes with prospective candidates.